 Figure 4.2: Scatter plot of word frequency and length.

 Figure 4.2 is characteristic of the messy data we find in work with large corpora of linguistic data.
-The key thing to note here is whether there is a shortage of data anywhere, whether there are any data points which are totally implausible (and perhaps represent measurement errors).
+The key thing to note here is whether there is a shortage of data anywhere (here, we would notice, for instance, that the lower frequency areas to the left of the plot are much more sparce than the higher frequency areas), whether there are any data points which are totally implausible (and perhaps represent measurement errors).
 Check any such points.
 You may need to filter them out (using functions we have already looked at in the previous chapter).

 The next step is to fit the model using lm().
 Linear regression typically fits a straight line by ‘least squares’.
 It finds the line which minimises the sum of the squared differences between the line and the actual data points in the \(y\) dimension.
 Put simply, it finds the slope and intercept which are ‘closest’ to the actual data.